 To get your booster at a state-run clinic:

-- You should book an appointment by visiting booking or calling the Public Health Hotline on 1800 671 738.
+- You should book an appointment by visiting www.coronavirus.tas.gov.au/booking or calling the Public Health Hotline on 1800 671 738.

-- You should bring evidence of your vaccination record if you received your first COVID-19 vaccinations at a different provider to a state-run clinic.
+- You should bring evidence of your vaccination record if you received your first COVID-19 vaccinations at a different provider than a state-run clinic.

-To get your booster at your GP surgery, you should contact them directly.
+To get your booster at a GP or pharmacy:

 Who should get a third primary dose